kdflint/alliance-ship/README.md

 [Northbridge](http://northbridgetech.org) is an open-source, decentralized, nonprofit, social-justice software shop that is highly dependent on volunteers to advance our project work.

-This project represents the internal app that all of our other social justice project work depends on.
+This project, Alliance, is our internal task management app.
+All of our public facing social justice project work is managed with this app.

 GitHub provides lots of essential things that are needed in order to collaborate productively in an open-source, decentralized way: self managed user accounts, teams, messaging, task management, and even simple burndown charting.
 This ubiquitous, free, and public infrastructure is perfect for our volunteer nonprofit work.